databricks-industry-solutions/many-model-forecasting/README.md

 ### Foundation Models

 Foundation time series models are large transformer based models pretrained on millions or billions of time series.
-These models can produce analysis (i.e. forecasting, anomaly detection, classfication) on an unforeseen time series off-the-shelf (without training).
-We support models from [chronos-forecasting]([https://nixtlaverse.nixtla.io/neuralforecast/index.html](https://github.com/amazon-science/chronos-forecasting)), [moirai](https://blog.salesforceairesearch.com/moirai/), and [moment](https://github.com/moment-timeseries-foundation-model/moment).
-Covariates (i.e. exogenous regressors) and fine-tuning are currently not supported.
+These models can produce analysis (i.e. forecasting, anomaly detection, classfication) on an unforeseen time series without training or tuning.
+We support open source models from multiple sources: [chronos-forecasting](https://github.com/amazon-science/chronos-forecasting), [moirai](https://blog.salesforceairesearch.com/moirai/), and [moment](https://github.com/moment-timeseries-foundation-model/moment).
+Covariates (i.e. exogenous regressors) and fine-tuning are currently not yet supported.
 This is a rapidly changing field, and we are working on updating the supported models and features as the field evolves.

-Attach the [notebooks/demo_foundation_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/notebooks/demo_foundation_daily.py) notebook to a cluster running [DBR 14.3 ML](https://docs.databricks.com/en/release-notes/runtime/index.html) or later runtime.
+To get started, attach the [notebooks/demo_foundation_daily.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/notebooks/demo_foundation_daily.py) notebook to a cluster running [DBR 14.3 ML](https://docs.databricks.com/en/release-notes/runtime/index.html) or later runtime.
 We recommend using a single-node cluster with multiple GPU instances such as [g4dn.12xlarge [T4]](https://aws.amazon.com/ec2/instance-types/g4/) on AWS or [Standard_NC64as_T4_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series) on Azure.
 Multi-node setup is currently not supported.

 You can choose the models you want to evaluate and forecast by specifying them in a list: